Duolingo vs. Rosetta Stone: Which Works Better, Gamified Learning or Natural Immersion?

-Intermediate learners of Spanish, French, German, Italian, American and British English will be happy to know that they have a “Fluency Builder” learning path available to them.
-That’s where you have more freedom in your lessons, learning through interests and specific skills.
+Intermediate learners of Spanish, French, German, American and British English and Italian will be happy to know that they have a “Fluency Builder” learning path available to them.
+This is where you have more freedom in your lessons, learning through your interests and specific skills.

 How Accessible Is Rosetta Stone?

 With its hefty price tag, Rosetta Stone isn’t an option for those wanting to learn a language for free.
-But accessibility isn’t only tied down to the price.
+But accessibility isn’t only down to the price tag.

 Rosetta Stone is both a web and mobile app.
 The mobile app has limited capabilities, so you’ll need to use Rosetta Stone on your desktop for a better user experience.
 Both apps have a simple enough interface to navigate.

-Lessons are available on and offline, but the fact that the mobile app is subpar to the web version makes it slightly less convenient to learn on the go.
+Lessons are available online and offline, but the mobile app is subpar to the web version, so it’s slightly less convenient to learn on the go.

 Duolingo: The Cute, Gamified Experience and Today’s Most Popular Language App